mrbobbytables/mesos-dns/README.md

 * `MESOSDNS_LISTENER` - It is the IP address of Mesos-DNS.
 In SOA replies, Mesos-DNS identifies hostname mesos-dns.domain as the primary nameserver for the domain.
 It uses this IP address in an A record for mesos-dns.domain.
 The default value is "0.0.0.0", which instructs Mesos-DNS to create an A record for every IP address associated with a network interface on the server that runs the Mesos-DNS process.

+* `SERVICE_LOGROTATE` - Enables or disabled the Logrotate service.
+This will be set automatically depending on the environment. (**Options:** `enabled` or `disabled`)

+* `SERVICE_LOGROTATE_INTERVAL` - The time in seconds between runs of logrotate or the logrotate script.
+The default (3600 or 1 hour) is set by default in the logrotate script automatically.

+* `SERVICE_LOGROTATE_SCRIPT` - The path to the script that should be executed instead of logrotate itself to clean up logs.

 * `SERVICE_LOGSTASH_FORWARDER` - Enables or disables the Logstash-Forwarder service.
 Set automatically depending on the `ENVIRONMENT`.
 See the Environment section below.  (**Options:** `enabled` or `disabled`)

 * `SERVICE_LOGSTASH_FORWARDER_CONF` - The path to the logstash-forwarder configuration.